 The public input sessions have been well attended in the past, said Bob Campbell, assistant city manager.

 "Sometimes when the public recognized that there were tough times ahead, attendance has been good," Campbell said.
-"I would
+"I would encourage folks to attend because the city has some tough decisions ahead.
+This is their city government."

 For additional information on the sessions, call City Manager Rob Mayes at 505-599-1100.